shivakumardhandapani/Fundamentals-of-Computer-Engineering/README.md

 # Mobile Cloud Computing Task Scheduler

-This project implements an energy-efficient and performance-aware task scheduling algorithm for mobile cloud computing (MCC) environments.
+This project is a part of the course EECE7205 from Northeastern University by Professor Xue Lin (Shelley) in Fall 2023 and this project implements an energy-efficient and performance-aware task scheduling algorithm for mobile cloud computing (MCC) environments.

 ## Overview